UCaNLabUMB/SDR_Tutorials/Documentation/SDR_Hardware.md

 ## BPSK Modulator

 The signal chain for the basic BPSK signal generation is relatively straightforward.
 First, a random integer stream is generated with each value as either 0 or 1 representing the desired symbol number (or equivalently bits in this instance).
+This is implemented using the **Random Source** block with minimum set to $0$ and maximum set to $24.

+* **NOTE:** The **Random Source** block generates values in the range $[min, max)$ such that it is NOT inclusive of the max value!
+This is an important nuance of this blocks implementation that can lead to unexpected outcomes (and frustration!) if not used appropriately.

-The stream of integers is passed through the **Chunks to Symbols** block which maps the integer to a complex value representing the actual symbol for the specified symbol number.
+After the **Random Source** block, the stream of integers is passed through the **Chunks to Symbols** block.
+This block maps the integer values to specified complex values representing the actual symbol corresponding to the symbol number.
 In the case of BPSK, we are mapping to the real values $\pm 0.25$, but representing these values in a complex value stream (i.e., $\pm 0.25 + j0$).
 The output is then passed into a **Repeat** block which interpolates the signal with a specified number of repetitions.
 We have set a variable that defines the interpolation equal to sample rate divided by the signal frequency (i.e., symbol rate).
 This can be thought of as

-$$ \frac{samples}{symbol} = \left(\frac{samples}{second} / \frac{symbols}{sec} \right)$$
+$$ \frac{samples}{symbol} = \frac{\frac{samples}{second}}{\frac{symbols}{second}} $$

 * **NOTE:** For demonstration, we have a sample rate of 20MHz such that the desired symbol rates of 1MHz, 2MHz, 4MHz, or 5MHz all work out to integer interpolation values.